 Applicants must submit an administrator’s letter of support electronically to Barb Land, Operations Director – email@example.com

-Key Information for confirmed participants can be found here:
+Key Information for confirmed participants will be emailed out.

 Cost: $500 per person